mvojtkovszky/ProperBaseAdapter/README.md

 # ProperBaseAdapter
 Straightforward, fast, easy to use and adaptable generic RecyclerView adapter.
+Never create another RecyclerView adapter again.

 ## How does it work?
 1. Define an AdapterItem representing an adapter item view type.